-Lenses are conceptual frameworks to organize ideas, related skills, concepts, and developmental milestones.
+Lenses are conceptual frameworks to organize ideas, skills, concepts, and developmental milestones.
 They provide educators with shared perspectives on expectations and outcomes, and provide ways to define and understand student learning to guide planning and instructional decision making.
-They are useful for planning organizing instruction, for reporting progress, and for focusing attention where it is most needed.
+Lenses help to clarify, and focus attention.

 Educators use a wide variety of lenses to understand and communicate about student learning.
-Perhaps the most common lenses are grade level standards.
-In mathematics, we use both content and performance standards.
-Sometimes we look through social-emotional lenses, such as, “Does the student have a group of friends they play with?” or, “Do they control their temper?”
-Many lenses for understanding learning are defined by the assessments we utilize to understand students.
-In reading, for example, we might talk about how well students perform phoneme blending, segmentation, or their ability to retell a story.
-Lenses are frameworks for how we see and communicate about student growth and school performance.
+In mathematics, the content and performance standards provide two helpful lenses, but there have been many lenses over time (e.g. NCTM’s Priciples and Standards, Battista’s CBA system, Math Recovery and AVMR, etc).
+There are differnt lenses for the many aspects of learning and development.
+Sometimes we look through social-emotional lenses with facets like, “Does the student have a group of friends they play with?” or, “Do they control their temper?”
+Lenses for understanding learning are often defined by the assessments we utilize to understand students.
+In reading, for example, we might talk about facets of literacy like phoneme blending, segmentation, or the ability to retell a story.
+Lenses are multi-faceted frameworks for how we see and talk about students.

 When we look at learning through the lens of number sense that means different things to different people.
 Number sense is complex and multifaceted and not easily defined.
 The Universal Screeners for Number Sense provide a framework for understanding number sense.
 The Number Sense Lens provides an organizational structure to help teachers understand and communicate about student learning.